-My first tip is to get your tickets in advance: this will let you skip the line to buy the tickets at the building's entrance, although you will still have to stand in line at the security checkpoint.
+My first tip is to get your tickets in advance: this will save you queuing for tickets, although you will have to queue at the security checkpoint.

-2. General admission to the Empire State Building
+Access to the mythical Empire State Building at the best price

-The Empire State has two observation decks, one on the 86th floor and one on the 102nd floor.
-With this general admission to the Empire State Building you can access the 86th floor and my advice is not to pay the supplement needed to access the top deck, as it is not really worth it.
+The Empire State has two observation decks, one on the 86th floor and the other on the 102nd floor.
+With this general admission ticket to the Empire State you get access to the 86th floor and my advice is not to pay the extra fee to access the top platform, it' s not worth it.

-Best time to go up to the Empire State Building
+Best time to climb the Empire State Building

-To avoid massive lines and crowds visit the Empire State in the morning.
-At 8:00 a.m. you'll hardly have to wait in line, and you'll enjoy an almost private experience any day of the week.
-Your other best option is to visit the building around 12:30 a.m., although on Saturdays and Sundays you are sure to run into a few other tourists.
+If you're trying to choose the best time to climb the Empire State Building to avoid queues and crowds, visit the Empire State Building in the morning.
+At 8:00 you'll barely have to wait in line, and you'll enjoy an almost private experience any day of the week.
+Your other best option is to visit the building around 00:30, although on Saturdays and Sundays you're bound to find other tourists.

 Alex's Traveller Tip

-Did you know that the Empire State is open until 2 a.m.?
-Go up the Empire State late at night to be completely alone in front of the immensity of New York, you're in for quite a view!
+Did you know that the Empire State Building is open until 2am?
+Climb the Empire State late at night to be completely alone in front of the immensity of New York - it's worth it!

-As I said, most of these cards include the entrance to the Empire State Building.
-Go down a bit and you will find a list of these cards and the links to my practical guide of each one.
-But if you are thinking about buying a tourist card, I recommend that you read this comparison of New York tourist passes.
+As I mentioned, most of these cards include admission to the Empire State Building.
+Here is a list of these cards and links to my practical guide to each one.
+But if you're thinking of buying a card, I recommend you read this article on a comparison of New York City sightseeing passes.

-- New York CityPASS: The New York Pass gives you the option to go up the Empire State on up to two different occasions, so you can enjoy the views both day and night.
+- New York CityPASSNew York CityPASS: The New York CityPASS gives you the option of climbing the Empire State Building on up to two different occasions, so you can enjoy the views both day and night.

-- New York Explorer Pass: The price of this pass depends on the number of attractions you want to include, with the Empire State being one of them.
+- New York Explorer PassSightseeing Pass: The price of this pass depends on the number of attractions you want to book, the Empire State being one of them.

 My personal advice

-If you can't decide on what time to go up the iconic skyscraper, I recommend you buy the New York CityPASS and go up in the morning for a hustle-free, no crowds experience and come back at sunset to enjoy one of the prettiest views in all of Manhattan.
+If you can't decide on a time to go up the iconic skyscraper, I recommend buying the New York CityPASS and going up in the morning for a hustle-free , uncrowded experience and returning at sunset to enjoy the views.

-To visit the Empire State Building with your New York City Pass, simply go to the building and enter through the designated gate for New York City Pass holders.
+To visit the Empire State with your New York City Pass, simply go to the building and enter through the specially designated gate for visitors with a tourist card.

-From the Empire State Observatory, you can look through the iconic binoculars and watch life go by in New York, with views of Bryant Park, the Flatiron Building, Fifth Avenue, One World Trade Center and of course admire the majesty of Manhattan's buildings as a whole.
+From the Empire State Observatory, you can look through the famous binoculars and watch life go by in New York City, with views of Bryant Park, the Flatiron Building, Fifth Avenue, One World Trade Center and of course admire the majesty of the Manhattan skyline as a whole.

-From the moment of its inauguration in 1931 the Empire State became the star of the New York skyline and quite an attraction for tourists who climbed to its observation deck.
+From the moment it opened in 1931, the Empire State Building became the star of the New York skyline, and a major attraction for tourists who climbed up to its observation deck.
 Here's what you can see from the top of the Empire State Building: